Colin-Lacey/CPSC-481-Project/index.md

 <section id="Intro">
   <h4>Introduction</h4>
 </section>
   We are group 3.5, and the app we developed was U of C Mingle - a social network intended to connect students with club events around the university campus.
+It is intended to bring a more user-friendly interface than ever seen before on campus.
   <section id="Des">
   <h4>Design Problem</h4>
  </section>